 On the other hand, most organizations today in Indonesia rely on bottled water in the so-called “Gallons” of 19L.
 If these are reusable, they are still transported by trucks across the country.
 As a result, the folks at Karma Diving decided it was best not to use them at all.
 Rather, they opted for the water filters developed by the brand Nazava.

-Nazava is an Indonesian company, producing water filters based on active charcoal.
+Nazava is an Indonesian company, producing water filters based on active charcoal and colloidal silver.
 In addition, these come at an affordable price for the locals and last for a long period of time.
 This is a way to rapidly and drastically decrease the water consumption at the center’s level.

 A 100% natural soap to avoid contamination in the sea.